firefoxfoxthrot/developer-web-site/_pages/envelope-gstp.md

 Among the main use cases for GSTP are:

-* Requesting services.
+* Requesting services (e.g., requesting a pricing service).
-* Transmitting sensitive data, even using insecure protocols.
+* Transmitting sensitive data, even using insecure protocols (e.g. storing data to an NFC tag).
-* Transmitting important data, even using unreliable protocols.
+* Transmitting important data, even using unreliable protocols (e.g., sending data via Bluetooth).
-* Storing sensitive data on a remote server ([CSR](/csr/) or [CKM](/ckm/)).
+* Storing sensitive data on a remote server (e.g., storing a share with [CSR](/csr/)).
-* Recovering sensitive data from a remote server.
+* Recovering sensitive data from a remote server (e.g., recovering a share with [CSR](/csr/)).
-* Automating systems where sensitive data is transmitted back and forth in multiple passes.
+* Automating systems where sensitive data is transmitted back and forth in multiple passes (e.g., creating a multisig).
-* Automating systems requiring state, even when parties can't manage that state on their own.
+* Automating systems requiring state, even when parties can't manage that state on their own (e.g., communicating with load-balancing servers).

-GSTP was originally built for digital-asset wallets, to allow the storage and recovery of shares from [Gordian Depos](https://github.com/BlockchainCommons/bc-depo-rust).
+GSTP was originally built for digital-asset wallets, to allow the storage and recovery of shares from [Gordian Despositories](https://github.com/BlockchainCommons/bc-depo-rust).
 It might also be used for numerous other digital-asset use cases such as requesting pricing information, requesting keys with specific derivations, sharing private metadata, and building multisigs.

 ## How Does GSTP Work?